weaveworks/scope/GOVERNANCE.md

 1. Transition from a primarily Weaveworks project to a true community-driven project with autonomous governance.
 2. Fill-in the needs of the community with a chop-wood-and-carry-water attitude: expect to give back before you take if you want to make an impact.
 Demands and suggestions from community members will be taken into account but actions and help will be more-highly appreciated.

-[Alfonso Acosta](https://github.com/2opremio) will be in charge of ramping up the community: establishing governance, initial maintenance and chairing.
-Once the community reaches critical mass and sufficient maintainers are designed, the community will be self-managed.

 ## Code of Conduct

 The Scope community abides by the CNCF [code of conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md).
 Here is an excerpt: